lvsn/outdoorPS-public/README.md

 Run the `main.m` script in `mycode`.

-Make sure you have the environments maps and set the `datebasePath` flag to where the images located.
+Make sure you have the environments maps and set the `datebasePath` variable to where the images are located.

 Running the code on your own images:

-All you have to do is to specify `datebasePath` and `dateValue` it will automatic compute the confidence intervals for your data.
+All you have to do is to specify `datebasePath` and `dateValue`.
+The code will automatic compute the confidence intervals for your data.

 Dataset
 ===========